Jeremy BegbieThomas A. Langford Research Professor of Theology

 He studied philosophy and music at Edinburgh University, and theology at Aberdeen and Cambridge.
 A professionally trained musician, he has performed extensively as a pianist, oboist and conductor.
 He is an ordained minister of the Church of England, having served for a number of years as assistant pastor of a Church in West London.

 He is author of a number of books, including Voicing Creation's Praise: Towards a Theology of the Arts (T & T Clark); Theology, Music and Time (CUP), and most recently, Resounding Truth: Christian Wisdom in the World of Music (Baker/SPCK), which won the Christianity Today 2008 Book Award in the Theology/Ethics Category.
-He has taught widely in the UK, North America and South Africa, specializing in performance-lectures.
-He is married with four children.
+He has taught widely in the UK and North America, and delivered multimedia performance-lectures across the world, from Israel to Australia and Hong Kong.

 B.A.
 (University of Edinburgh)